Experimental Advanced Superconducting Tokamak: History

-According to official reports, the project's budget is CNY ¥300 million (approximately US$37 million), some 1/15 to 1/20 the cost of a comparable reactor built in other countries.
+According to official reports, the project's budget is CNY ¥300 million (US$37 million), some 1/15 to 1/20 the cost of a comparable reactor built in other countries.

 Phase I

 EAST entered its first commissioning phase around March 2006.
 Shortly after, in-vessel components and diagnostics were assembled.

 During initial operation, EAST was able to successfully generate its first plasma on September 28, 2006 in a nearly three second long test, reaching an electric current of 200 kiloamperes.
 By January 2007, the reactor had progressed to creating a plasma that could last nearly five seconds and generate currents up to 500 kiloamperes.

-Three years later, EAST was able to achieve a key milestone on November 7, 2010, achieving an H-mode plasma by low hybrid wave (LHW) injection alone.
-This was shortly followed by further success, where EAST became the first tokamak to successfully sustain H-Mode plasma for over 30 seconds at ~50 million Kelvin in May 2011.
+Three and a half years later, EAST was able to achieve a key milestone on November 7, 2010, achieving an H-mode plasma by low hybrid wave (LHW) injection alone.
+This was shortly followed by further success, where EAST became the first tokamak to successfully sustain H-Mode plasma for over 30 seconds at ~50 million kelvin in May 2011.